jenkinsci/groovy-postbuild-plugin/README.md

 #### Example 10 (thanks to Frank Merrow)

-Trivial, but hard to find the first time: Write a line to the job's Console Output:
+Write a line to the job's console output:

 ``` syntaxhighlighter-pre
 manager.listener.logger.println("I want to see this line in my job's output");